 The Apprentice Tournament Masterclass is currently priced at $697 but you can get $80 off using coupon code HOWTOAPP for a total of $617.

 While that sounds like a high price to pay for poker videos, you must realize that you get lifetime access to this course.
-Over the course of years, that’s just $50 a month.
+Over the course of a year, that’s just $50 a month.
 Over five years, that’s about $10 a month.
 Do you think you can afford to spend $10 a month over the next five years to become a better poker player?